supaflyENJOY/DynamicsDocs/docs/Patients/Calendar.md

 ### Add Time off

-Time-off hours are the hours when a Practitioner is taking off.
+Time-off hours are the hours when a Patient is pausing services temporarily.
 This can be used to schedule vacation.

-To add the hours when a Patient is taking off to the calendar, click 'new'.
+To add the hours when a Patient is pausing services to the calendar, click 'new'.
 This will display 3 options - Working hours, Non-working, Time off.
 Upon clicking 'Time off', a form will open on the side of the screen.

-- *All Day* - This is a toggle which represents if the Patient is not working all day or if they are not working a few hours a day.
+- *All Day* - This is a toggle which represents if the Patient is not available all day or if they are not available a few hours a day.
-    - By default the toggle is off and you can enter a date.
+    - By default, the toggle is off, and you can enter a date.
-    - Upon switching the toggle to on, you can set a date range for all the days the Practitioner is not working all day.
+    - Upon switching the toggle to on, you can set a date range for all the days the Patient is not available all day.
 - *Date*
     - When the 'All Day' toggle is off, 1 Date field displays.
     - When the 'All Day' toggle is on, 2 Date fields display for a User to set a date range.